-On March 22nd 2026, Jonathan Gorbea lost his life while attempting to descend El Cajon Mountain in San Diego's East County area.
-While Jonathan was a servable and accomplished hiker, this didn't prevent him from not returning home.
+On March 22, 2026, Johnathan Gorbea lost his life while attempting to descend El Cajon Mountain in San Diego's East County area.
+While Johnathan was a servable and accomplished hiker, this didn't prevent him from not returning home.

 It is my belief that Jonathan suffered some sort of emergency while descending El Cajon Mountain, attempted to bail out using an emergency fire road-but mistook an unnamed trail and unfortunately didn't make it out.

-Whether he purposefully took the spur trail or it was a mistake on his part, there was was and is no warning that states that that spur trail has over 40% steep grades (over 50% in some spots), once you set off down that trail its extremely difficult to get back out of if you realize you made a mistake.
+Whether he purposefully took the spur trail or it was a mistake on his part, there never was, and still is no warning that states that specific spur trail has over 40% steep grades (over 50% in some spots), once you set off down that trail it's extremely difficult to get back out of if you realize you made a mistake.

 That said- as the "hardest hike in San Diego' even without heat in the equation, and without a permitting system that lays out exactly how dangerous this hike is, things like this will continue to happen.